Davi-S/Toolorant/README.md

 2. Download the executable version from the assets section.
    - If you encounter a false positive virus warning, you can safely proceed.
-  If you don't trust the exe file, you can download the source code, (read it to confirm that there is no virus) and compile it yourself or run with the python interpreter.
-If you need help on this process, ask for it on our [Discord Community](#support-and-community)
+  If you don't trust the exe file, you can download the source code (read it to confirm that there is no virus) and compile it yourself or run it with the Python interpreter.
+If you need help with this process, ask for it on our [Discord Community](#support-and-community)

 3. Save it on your computer and run the `Toolorant.exe` file
-   - If you get an error message or if it just doesn't open it's probably because Toolorant is missing "controlled folder access" permission on Windows Defender.
+   - If you get an error message or if it just doesn't open, it's probably because Toolorant is missing "controlled folder access" permission on Windows Defender.
 Follow [this tutorial](https://support.microsoft.com/en-us/windows/allow-an-app-to-access-controlled-folders-b5b6627a-b008-2ca2-7931-7e51e912b034) to learn how to add this permission to an app, or ask for support on our [Discord Community](#support-and-community)

 If you want, you can [create a shortcut](https://www.thewindowsclub.com/create-desktop-shortcut-windows-10#:~:text=Create%20Desktop%20Shortcut%20in%20Windows%2010.%201%5D%20The,shortcut%20has%20been%20created%20on%20your%20Windows%20desktop.) for it on your desktop